extramaster/measurements.js/README.md

-measurementsConverters
+JS Measurements Converters
 ======================

-A tiny JavaScript library that aims to be able to convert all measurements from different metrics!
+The Measurements Converters is a JavaScript library that aims to be able to convert all measurements from different metrics!

+Code is currently in beta stage, and is not planned to be maintained.